sandeep2007/advanced-http-client/README.md

 ### Runtime Cancellation (controlKey)

-`advance-http-client` lets you abort in-flight requests at any moment:
+`advanced-http-client` lets you abort in-flight requests at any moment:

 1. Provide a `controlKey` when you initiate a request – a unique string that identifies that call.
 2. Later call `HttpClient.cancelRequest(key)` or `HttpClient.cancelAllRequests()` to abort it (or every request).